ge0rg0/share-suggestion-box/README.md

 The dashlet is packaged as a single JAR file for easy installation into Alfresco Share.

-To install the dashlet, simply drop the share-suggestion-box\-\<version\>.jar file into the tomcat/shared/lib folder within your Alfresco installation, and restart the application server.
+To install the dashlet, simply drop the share-suggestion-box-1.0.jar file into the tomcat/shared/lib folder within your Alfresco installation, and restart the application server.
 You might need to create this folder if it does not already exist.

 Building from Source
 ====================